BET: Sale to Viacom/Paramount

-The network's logo from 2005 to 2021.
-Shown here is the 2010 logo.
+The network's logo from 2005 to 2021; shown here is the 2010 revision.
 Earlier on, the star was outlined.

 In 2000, media conglomerate Viacom (later to become part of Paramount Skydance) purchased BET for $2.3 billion.
 In 2005, Johnson retired from the network, turning over his titles of president and chief executive officer to former BET vice president Debra L. Lee.

-In 2002, the network had launched two more music-oriented networks: BET Hip-Hop and BET Gospel.
-BET also launched a series of original programming by this time, including reality shows Baldwin Hills and Hell Date, competition show Sunday Best, and town hall-style discussion show Hip Hop vs. America.
+In Summer 2002, the network had launched two more music-oriented networks: BET Hip-Hop and BET Gospel.
+BET also launched a series of original programming by this time, including reality shows Baldwin Hills and Hell Date, singing competition show Sunday Best, and town hall-style discussion show Hip Hop vs. America.
 BET's president of entertainment Reginald Hudlin resigned from the network on September 11, 2008.
 He was then replaced by Stephen Hill, who is also executive vice president of music programming and talent.
 BET announced in March 2010 that Ed Gordon would return to the network to host "a variety of news programs and specials".

 In March 2017, president of programming Stephen Hill and executive vice president of original programming Zola Mashariki both stepped down.
 Connie Orlando, senior vice president of Specials, Music Programming, and News was named the interim president of programming.

 In July 2017, Viacom signed new film and television development deals with Academy Award winner Tyler Perry following the expiration of his existing pact with Discovery Inc. in 2019.
-As part of this deal, Perry would produce The Oval and Sistas for BET and co-own the network's newly launched streaming service, BET+.
+As part of this deal, Perry would produce The Oval and Sistas for BET and co-own the network's newly-launched streaming service, BET+.
+In September 2026, BET removed all articles from its website.